skip to Main Content

 Macular Degeneration

-Macular Degeneration is an age related chronic eye disease, typically affecting people who are 65 years or older.
-Research also suggests there is a genetic component to the disease.
 The macula is the small central area in the retina that is responsible for the sharp central vision needed to read, drive or see fine details.
+Macular Degeneration occurs when the macula deteriorates.
 Although macular degeneration is almost never a totally blinding condition, it can be a source of significant visual disability.
 It can affect both eyes or just one eye.

 Dry Macular Degeneration